 Step 3: Enter your desired title or text into this field.

-Sometimes photographers choose to add text to their photos because they want to use the photos in a slideshow or a Lightroom collage.
+Sometimes photographers choose to add text to their photos because they want to use the photos in a Lightroom collage or slideshow.
 If you want to use your text in a slideshow, simply repeat steps 1-3 for all the photos you want to appear in your slideshow and then:

 Step 4 & 5: Enter slideshow mode and click the ABC button.